Agora Phobia (Digitalis)

 2003 SKOR / City of Utrecht Leidse Rijn.
 Exhibition: Parasite Paradise

-2003 Eyebeam New York, USA, Curator: Benjamin Weil
+2003 Eyebeam New York Curator: Benjamin Weil

-2004 Villette Numerique Paris, France Curator Benjamin Weil
+2004 Villette Numerique Paris, Curator Benjamin Weil

-2004 MUU Galleria Helsinki, Finland.
+2004 MUU Galleria Helsinki.
 Exhibition: 'Direct exposure'

 2007 www.Volkskrant.nl/oog Curator: Nannette Hoogslag

-2007 CBK Amsterdam in the frame work of: Herdenking moord-aanslag op Theo van Gogh
+2007 CBK Amsterdam, in the frame work of: Herdenking moord-aanslag op Theo van Gogh